ElPainis/Fly-E3-Pro-v3/README.md

 ## Download OSS Klipper Configuration

 Download the necessary Klipper files from this reposity and add them to your Klipper-Host:
+- printer.cfg
-- printer.config
+- moonraker.cfg
-- moonraker.config
+- osskc.cfg
-- ossc.config
+- adxl-direct.cfg
 - whole cfgs-directory

 [🔼 Back to top](#outline)